project-oak/oak/rfcs/1440_generic_planner_node.md

 ## Objective

-Make the node graph easier to set up, reason about and amenable to static analysis.
+Make the node graph easier to set up and reason about, and amenable to static analysis.

 ## Background